Regd.No.: 126198/071/072

 What Is Included ?

-• Twin sharing accommodation in Kathmandu at 3 star catagory hotels on bed / breakfast basis.
+• Twin-sharing accommodation in Kathmandu at 3-star category hotels on a bed/breakfast basis.

 • Sightseeing tour (if mentioned and added in the itinerary) or as optional.

-• Applicable TIMS (Trekking Information Management Systems) and Dolpo National Park permits fees (Special permits for Upper Dolpo area).
+• Applicable TIMS (Trekking Information Management Systems) and Dolpo National Park permit fees (Special permits for the Upper Dolpo area).

-• Service of trekking guides / porters and other field staff with daily wages-medical insurance, meals and transportation allowance.
+• Service of trekking guides/porters and other field staff with daily medical insurance, meals, and transportation allowance.

-• Welcome dinner in Kathmandu at authentic Nepalese restaurant with cultural programs.
+• Welcome dinner in Kathmandu at an authentic Nepalese restaurant with cultural programs.

 • Down jackets-sleeping bags (with inner linear) and comprehensive medical kits.

-• Transportation on Private Vehicle before trek with trips briefing with full information and reconfirmation of your international air tickets also.
+• Transportation on a Private Vehicle before the trek with a trip briefing with full information and reconfirmation of your international air tickets.

 • Group medical supplies (first aid kit will be available)